Shocking child rape loophole 'put an end to my childhood'

 "And he had things he had me do when I was very young that he held over my head so I didn't think I had any credibility."

 She is now the founder of Survivors' Corner, a non-profit organisation in Louisville, which provides "empowerment and support to adult survivors of various forms of trauma".
-It offers the kind of support Ms Pollard said she wishes she had when she was younger.
+It offers the kind of support Pollard said she wishes she had when she was younger.

-"So many of the people we support are survivors of human trafficking, domestic violence, sexual assault and child abuse," Ms Pollard said.
+"So many of the people we support are survivors of human trafficking, domestic violence, sexual assault and child abuse," Pollard said.

 "So we hold free workshops for them to provide them with that network of support in a workshop style format."

-Ms Pollard successfully lobbied Kentucky politicians to tighten state laws around child marriage.
+Pollard successfully lobbied Kentucky politicians to tighten state laws around child marriage.
 Tennessee soon followed suit and also adopted the bill.
 She now has her sights set on the remaining US states that don't have minimum age laws and wants to see the age lifted to at least 17, with tough restrictions.

 NARAL, an abortion rights group, has previously opposed proposed reforms to tighten the laws.